-FORD MOTOR Co. v.
-TODECHEENE (No. 02-17048) - On January 11, 2005, the U.S. Court of Appeals for the Ninth Circuit issued its decision in a case involving the scope of tribal civil jurisdiction over a products liability action arising out of an accident on the Navajo Reservation on a road wholly owned by the Nation.
+FORD MOTOR CO. v.
+TODECHEENE (No. 02-17048) - On February 1, 2007, in response to a petition for rehearing filed by the Navajo Nation, the U.S. Court of Appeals for the Ninth Circuit found that, based on the recent en banc opinion in Smith v.
+Salish Kootenai College, they "cannot say that the tribal courts in this case plainly lack jurisdiction over the dispute among Ford Motor Company, the Todecheenes and the Navajo Nation."
+This case involves the scope of tribal civil jurisdiction over a products liability action arising out of an accident on the Navajo Reservation on a road wholly owned by the Nation.
 The Todecheene family filed a wrongful death action in Navajo tribal court, and Ford filed in U.S. District Court challenging the Navajo court's jurisdiction.
-In an expansion of Strate v.
-A-1 Contractors, the 9th Circuit ruled that the Montana analysis applies even when on Indian land and ruled against tribal jurisdiction.
-On February 10, 2005, the Navajo Nation filed a petition for rehearing or rehearing en banc.
-On February 15, 2005, the court issued an order directing Ford to file a response to the petition for rehearing.
-The case has been fully briefed and awaits a decision from the Ninth Circuit on the petition for rehearing.
+The Ninth Circuit remanded the case to the district court with instructions to stay proceedings pending exhaustion of tribal court proceedings, including appellate review.